phan/phan/README.md

   A comma-separated list of directories for which any files therein should be parsed but not analyzed.

+ -s, --state-file <filename>
+  Save state to the given file and read from it to speed up future executions

+ -r, --reanalyze-file-list <file-list>
+  Force a re-analysis of any files passed in even if they haven't changed since the last analysis

+ -d, --project-root-directory
+  Hunt for a directory named .phan in the current or parent directory and read configuration file config.php from that path.

+ -m <mode>, --output-mode
+  Output mode: text, codeclimate

+ -o, --output <filename>
+  Output filename

+ -p, --progress-bar
+  Show progress bar

+ -a, --dump-ast
+  Emit an AST for each file rather than analyze

  -q, --quick
   Quick mode - doesn't recurse into all function calls